intel/appframework/README.md

 3. Only needs to support a small subset of commands

 Rather then try to improve another library, we found it easier to build one from the ground up, but recognizing the groundwork other frameworks laid out.
 By doing this, we were able to identify simple ways to increase speed performance.
-Our tests repeadidtly showed we were 2x or more faster at single operation commands.
+Our tests repeatedly showed we were 2x or more faster at single operation commands.

 All the libraries performed similar when operations were performed on a group of elements.

 # Using jQ.Mobi

-To use jQ.Mobi include the script in your html file.
-You can use the pre-build minified version.
+To use jQ.Mobi, include the script in your html file.
+You can use the pre-built minified version.

 ``` js
 <script src="jq.mobi.min.js"></script>